NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 The purpose of this Village Plan for Newton Solney is to determine the direction which parishioners desire for the further development of the village.
 The Plan provides guidance to the Parish Council and acts as a statement for other tiers of Government of the wider community.
 It informs interested third parties.

 The Plan contains a brief description of the village and its organisations including the Parish Council and the latter’s role in local government.
 Information is given on how the Plan was developed and the local consultation process which took place to achieve this Plan.
 The Plan is based on the document already in place and revised in February 2014.
-Following the parish council meeting held in November 2016 and subsequent comments from parishioners. the PC ratified this revised plan which will be reviewed again three years hence.
 The details of the Plan are as set out below.

 2. Strategic Environment